tjmahr/Psych711/readings/reading_09.md

-Questions about Rex Kline's book (for Tue., Nov.
+Questions about Rex Kline's book (for Tues., Nov.
 12)
 ===============================================================================

 > Read Kline (pp. 245-261), Tabachnick and Fidell (pp. 734-749), and Kline (pp. 118-122).
 Be prepared to answer the questions below.
 Please also do the data analysis exercise described below.